 Generally, this means that personal cases that have a legal aspect need to be identified very early in the process of case handling, so that appropriate advice can be obtained on the prospects for a successful legal challenge and also so that any time limits can be identified and complied with.

-There is a separate system in operation at present for Northern Ireland – contact the Legal & Personal Case Unit for details.
+There is a separate system in operation at present for Northern Ireland – contact the Support Centre for details.

 The guidance below aims to assist reps in checking whether a personal case should trigger requests for legal advice and the identification of time limit points.

 Employment tribunals (ETs) can only hear complaints about aspects of employment law for which they have authority.
 The most common sources of complaint are listed below.

 But please remember that, just because a grievance has been unsuccessful does not mean that an employment tribunal complaint is possible – if there is no legislation which gives a right of complaint to an ET, then such a case may not be possible.

 In particular, employment tribunals cannot hear complaints of breach of contract if the employment is ongoing.